 Greater market reach

-Alternative credit analysis offers a new market for companies that are eager to provide their product or service to people who are not yet in the system.
-These people can now be evaluated based on their payment discipline and behavior, increasing the client base.
+Alternative credit analysis offers a new market for companies eager to provide their product or service to people who are not yet in the system.
+These people can now be evaluated based on their payment discipline and behaviour, increasing the client base.

 Improved customer experience